graysky2/kodi-standalone-service/README.md

 Another factor that may affect choice is the number of dependencies required to run which will vary distro-to-distro.

+## Dependencies
+* systemd >=257
+* polkit

+Note - some distros might be shipping versions of systemd that do not meet the above min. version requirement.
+As a result, users should modify [this line from sysusers.conf](https://github.com/graysky2/kodi-standalone-service/blob/master/x86/init/sysusers.conf#L5) to exclude the literal `!` from the `u!` to insure compatibility.
+See: [Issue#56](https://github.com/graysky2/kodi-standalone-service/issues/56).

 ## Installation
 ### Arch Linux
 Arch Linux users (likely users of Arch clones) can find a PKGBUILD in the [AUR](https://aur.archlinux.org/packages/kodi-standalone-service) that will take care of everything.
 Simply install and use.